Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: Results of algorithm comparisons

 The differences are also larger between iFFTP and MG in \textbf{RecIso} power spectrum compared to \textbf{RecSym}, as shown in Figure~\ref{fig:ELG_iFFTP_P0_Iso}.
 In monopole, three iterations of iFFTP differs from MG at most 5\% on large scales; in quadrupole, the differences can be at most 10\%.
 For 5 iterations of iFFTP, \textbf{RecIso} shows dramatic difference on large scales; in monopole, the differences between iFFTP and MG are a factor of 2 and in quadrupole, the differences can be almost a factor of 10.
 On scales more relevant for BAO, however, five iterations of iFFT gives around 7\% difference in monopole and 15\% difference in quadrupole.
 For comparison, the maximum differences with \textbf{RecSym} are around 1\% in monopole and 10\% in quadrupole with 3 iterations and 5\% and 25\% with 5 iterations, with no extreme differences present on the largest scales.

 We also explore the propagator for \textbf{RecIso} reconstruction.
-The expected shape for the propagator is different from that in \textbf{RecSym} due to the effect of RSDs.
+The expected shape for the propagator in \textbf{RecIso} is different from that in \textbf{RecSym} due to the effect of RSDs.
 In particular, the propagator is expected to be at unity on large scales, if the removal of RSDs is perfect.
 In addition, there is a slight angle-dependent bump at the turn of the propagator due to RSDs \cite[e.g.][]{Seo16b,recon}, which can be characterized by $(1+\beta[1-\Sigma(k)]\mu^2)$ where $\Sigma(k)$ is the same smoothing kernel used in reconstruction \cite[][]{Seo16b}.
 The smaller scales, however, should be identical to \textbf{RecSym}.
+As with \textbf{RecSym} propagators shown in Figure~\ref{fig:ELG_Gk_recsym}, we also shift the propagators here to correct for misestimate of the linear bias.
 As shown in Figure~\ref{fig:ELG_Gk_reciso}, MG, iFFT (3 iterations), and iFFTP (3 iterations) show that the reconstructed densities are closer to the initial condition than the pre-reconstructed density, indicating that reconstruction is effective in these cases.
 In this figure, MG and iFFT (3 iterations) are on top of each other, while iFFTP (3 iterations) exhibits clear differences, more prominent than those in the \textbf{RecSym} propagator (Figure~\ref{fig:ELG_Gk_recsym}), especially along the line of sight. iFFTP with 5 iterations is noticeably worse.
 While still reducing the BAO damping scale perpendicular to the line of sight, iFFTP with 5 iterations increases the damping scale along the line-of-sight direction.
 The differences between MG and iFFT remain small in the propagator, same as in the \textbf{RecSym} case.
 The shape of the propagator is not constant on large scales in the $\mu=0.975$ bin, suggesting that the estimate of the line of sight displacement is challenging in all three algorithms, although iFFTP is behaving the worst.

 We also more closely compare the \textbf{RecSym} and \textbf{RecIso} conventions by placing the two conventions together for the propagator as well as the usual cross-correlation coefficient, focusing on the MG and iFFT.
 The usual cross-correlation coefficient is defined as